IcookTacos/gopt/README.md

 ## 📬  gottp
-A http server written in go
+A http server written in go that can be used to persistently store key value pairs.
+Knowing the key of a key-value pair can be used to query the server for it's corresponding value.

-## 📂 Configuration & Other
+## Configuration
 All configuration is specified in config.yaml

 The repo comes packaged with a pre-built binary, if needed to run / build  CGO might be needed